-The Regulated Health Professions Act requires each health professional college to establish a program to provide funding for therapy and counselling for a person who, while a patient, was sexually abused by a member.
+The Regulated Health Professions Act requires each health professional college to establish a program to provide funding for therapy and counselling for a person who, while a patient, was sexually abused by a registrant.
 This program is administered by the Patient Relations Committee.

 The following information is intended for people considering applying for funding from the Ontario College of Pharmacists.

 A patient can apply for funding through our Patient Relations Program to help pay for therapy or counselling services immediately after the College has been made aware of a complaint or a report of sexual abuse by a pharmacist or pharmacy technician.
 Under existing provincial regulations per the Regulated Health Professions Act (1991) and the Health Professions Procedural Code, patients who make a report or a complaint about sexual abuse by a registrant are eligible for funding through the program.

 Eligibility for funding through this program may also be established through means other than a complaint or report.
 Under alternative eligibility provisions in regulations under the Pharmacy Act (1991), a person also is eligible for funding for therapy or counselling if,

 a) there is an admission made by a member in a statement to the College or in an agreement with the College that he or she sexually abused the person while the person was a patient of the member;

 b) a member has been found guilty under the Criminal Code (Canada) of sexually assaulting the person while the person was a patient of the member;

 c) there is a statement, contained in the written reasons of a committee of the College given after a hearing, that the person, while a patient, was sexually abused by a member; or

 d) there is sufficient evidence presented to the Patient Relations Committee to support a reasonable belief that the person, while a patient, was sexually abused by a member.
 O. Reg.
 225/13, s.
 1.